 Chicken Soup

-This is a steady, comforting chicken soup: tender shredded chicken, soft vegetables, egg noodles, and a broth that tastes like it has been cared for.
+This is a steady, comforting chicken soup: tender shredded chicken, soft vegetables, and a broth that tastes like it has been cared for.
 It is exactly the kind of pot to make when you want dinner to feel restorative without making the process complicated.

 Ingredients